 It’s simply a fact that the most powerful recommendations come from people you know & trust.
 That’s why getting referrals from satisfied clients can provide such a turbo boost to your B2B prospecting.
-They are likely to have their own contacts in the industry and know about colleagues that are looking to solve the same problem.
+They are likely to have their own contacts in the industry and know about other businesses or colleagues who are looking to solve the same problem.

 Being able to say “I got your name from XXXX at XXXX” gives you an instant “in”.
 You immediately start at a higher level of trust and recognition, shortening the distance to a conversation focused on how you can help each other.

 Faster closing times and a chance to gather even more referral business through an extended network — asking clients for referrals can be a gold mine.